6 Things We Can Do To Save A Water-Damaged iPhone

 If you drop your iPhone in water, the following methods can save your iPhone from potential damage.

 Remove your iPhone from the water right away.
 Once retrieved, turn it off immediately.
-If there is any iPhone cover and screen guard to protect your phone, remove them as they might hold moisture.
+If there is any iPhone cover or screen guard to protect your phone, remove it, as they might hold moisture.
 Use a paper towel or cotton cloth to wipe the iPhone’s exterior.

 2. Evacuate the SIM card